Allerton TMD: Merseyrail

 Until 2006, when a new wheel lathe was installed at Merseyrail's Kirkdale depot, Merseyrail's Class 507 and 508 electric multiple units were regularly sent to Allerton for wheel turning, being transferred via the crossover at Hunts Cross.
 Other units, including Virgin CrossCountry's Class 220 and 221 diesel electric multiple units (servicing only) and goods wagons and locomotives, have previously been stabled here.

 Northern Rail

 From March 2011 until 31 March 2016, the depot was operated by Northern Rail.

-In 2011, it was announced that Network Rail had purchased the then closed Allerton TMD with the intention of refurbishing and reopening the depot for servicing of Northern Rail's fleet of Class 156 Super Sprinter diesel multiple units and the planned allocation of units, which were to cascade to Northern Rail for planned electrified services.
+In 2011, it was announced that Network Rail had purchased the then closed Allerton TMD with the intention of refurbishing and reopening the depot for servicing of Northern Rail's fleet of Class 156 diesel multiple units and the planned allocation of units, which were to cascade to Northern Rail for planned electrified services.
 Previously owned by the English Welsh and Scottish Railway, Allerton TMD re-opened on 10 December 2011.
 The first Class 319 units entered traffic in March 2015 with the completion of the first phase of the North West Electrification programme.